 Tom thought Mother and Father disliked having a disabled child.
 He felt bad about that.
 One day, Father’s leg fell off.
 Cheryl taped it back on as a prosthesis.
 After Father became an amputee, he was a lot more understanding about his son.

 When Cheryl died in 2006, I inherited the McCann Family.
 Now I place the four-inch tall dolls on stage and direct their actions.
 I present these emphatically colored photographs in a large format to bring both the McCanns and memories of childhood to life.

-The McCann Family is also a book, 7 inches by 7 inches.
-The figures are close to life size, 4 inches.
-Click on book for preview.
+The McCann Family is also a book, 7×7 inches.
+The figures in the book are close to life size: 4 inches.

 In 2009, for the McCann Family Portfolio, I received the CPW Artist Fellowship Award juried by Hannah Frieser, Director of Light Work.
 Juror’s Statement

 Dinners Were Tense